“As soon as it comes out, everything gets sticky.”

 It’s important to know your cure times because it matters!
 Don’t use bolts that “look” cured.
 Follow the specs so you don’t die.
 This is very temperature based.
 The colder it is, the longer it takes.

 So many jokes here but I’ll hold back.
-It is OK if the hole is wet when you install your glue, but typically takes twice as long to cure
+Many adhesives are rated for wet installation.
+Wet placements typically takes twice as long to cure.

 Lifespans or shelf life all depend on how they were stored and can vary as short as 9 months like Liquid Roc 300 (a polyester) to 18 months, or even as long as 24 months like most epoxies.
-We have used expired glue Hilti 500 v3 in Bolt Buster and had great results, it tends to just cure slower, but its not exactly cool to be using glue outside of manufactures specs on bolts people will be depending their lives on.
+If you are installing something that could last for generations and people will depend their life on probably best to follow the manufacturers instructions.
+I have experienced and others reported to me that their vylnester glue (AC100) did not cure and it was because it was past expiration.
+However, we have used expired epoxy Hilti 500 v3 in Bolt Buster and had great results, it tends to just cure slower, but its not exactly cool to be using glue outside of manufactures specs on bolts people will be depending their lives on.

 These look like big pills that you would stick up your ass, but if you want to shit again, I wouldn’t do that.
 They are a more convenient method as you “just” put the capsule in the bolt hole and hammer in your bolt, BUT you can do this wrong a lot easier than when using a tube style.
 They come in both hammer and screw styles, and it is important to read the installation section below before using them!

-Tube style or cartridge style are either a single tube that fits most standard caulk guns (check this first as a trip was ruined because the plunger didn’t fit!) or a double tube that requires a very special dispenser tool.
-Some come battery powered if you like it fancy.
+Tube style or cartridge style are either a single tube that fits most standard caulk guns.
+Check this first as a trip was ruined because the plunger didn’t fit!
+And many glues require a gun designed for denser materials or a very special double tube dispenser tool.
+Some dispensers come battery powered if you like it fancy.

 Epoxy cures slower, but that is one reason it is stronger… a lot stronger than polyester.
 Vinylester and Epoxy-acrylate is in between but epoxy always stands above them all.